Extensions of k-regulous functions from two-dimensional varieties: The differential multiplicity

-If the center of $\sigma_1$ is locally contained in $d_1$ then we have to consider each of the blowup charts separately.
-There are two types of charts, the first one with coordinate system
+If the center of $\sigma_1$ is contained in $D$ then we have to consider each of the blowup charts separately.
+There are two types of them, the first one with coordinate system of the form